HAVE YOUR SAY.

 The war-induced energy crisis has caused a rush to natural gas.
 The ramifications of this shift can seriously affect annual emissions levels.
 Per Reuters,

-If it’s not one thing, it’s another when it comes to tackling emissions levels. https://reut.rs/3TouYRg
+If itโs not one thing, itโs another when it comes to tackling emissions levels. https://reut.rs/3TouYRg

 THE MIGHTY BLACK HOLE.

 Black holes are just amazing.
-Even massive stars can’t hold ground against them.
+Even massive stars canโt hold ground against them.
 Per space.com,

-This TDE could help scientists better understand the relationship between galaxies and the black holes within them.
+A hitherto undiscovered black hole announced its presence to astronomers when it ripped apart and devoured a star that wandered too close to it.
+The intermediate-mass black hole located in a dwarf galaxy a million light-years from Earth shredded the star in an occurrence that astronomers call a Tidal Disruption Event (TDE).
+The TDE made itself visible when it blasted out a flare of radiation so powerful that it briefly outshone every star in its dwarf galaxy home combined.ย This TDE could help scientists better understand the relationship between galaxies and the black holes within them.
 It also provides astronomers with another intermediate black hole to study.
 "This discovery has created widespread excitement because we can use tidal disruption events not only to find more intermediate-mass black holes in quiet dwarf galaxies but also to measure their masses," research co-author and UC Santa Cruz (UCSC) astronomer Ryan Foley said in a statement.

-It’s still remarkable that Einstein’s general relativity predicted the existence of black holes. https://bit.ly/3fU2XTO
+Itโs still remarkable that Einsteinโs general relativity predicted the existence of black holes. https://bit.ly/3fU2XTO

 THE LONG GOODBYE.

-With a couple of months left with Dr. Anthony Fauci at the helm of NIAID there are bound to be a lot of “exit interviews” hitting the media.
-We’re good with that.
-He’s had an illustrious career.
-Here’s one from Wired,
+With a couple of months left with Dr. Anthony Fauci at the helm of NIAID there are bound to be a lot of โexit interviewsโ hitting the media.
+Weโre good with that.
+Heโs had an illustrious career.
+Hereโs one from Wired,

-It’s hard to imagine anything more adventurous than what he has been through in the past three pandemic years.
-The country—well, most of it—sympathized with his anguish as he tried to decode the ever-shifting challenges of Covid while his former White House boss, at various times, named the infection with a racial slur, claimed it was no worse than flu (it’s killed a million people in the US alone so far), and suggested it might be treated with a good injection of bleach.
-Fauci’s role as the highly qualified, avuncular explainer-in-chief heading a critical research lab won him many fans, but as the pandemic progressed, it also made him a target for those who sniffed conspiracy or simply got sick of following guidelines that might save their lives…
+Beginning in 2023, we wonโt have Dr. Anthony Fauci to kick around any more.
+After 54 years in government service, director of the US National Institute of Allergy and Infectious Diseases, as well as the White Houseโs chief medical advisor, is leaving his jobsโdonโt say โretiringโโand, at 82, is headed to his next adventure.
+Itโs hard to imagine anything more adventurous than what he has been through in the past three pandemic years.
+The countryโwell, most of itโsympathized with his anguish as he tried to decode the ever-shifting challenges of Covid while his former White House boss, at various times, named the infection with a racial slur, claimed it was no worse than flu (itโs killed a million people in the US alone so far), and suggested it might be treated with a good injection of bleach.
+Fauciโs role as the highly qualified, avuncular explainer-in-chief heading a critical research lab won him many fans, but as the pandemic progressed, it also made him a target for those who sniffed conspiracy or simply got sick of following guidelines that might save their livesโฆ For my fourth interview with Dr. FauciโฆI decided to ask him about how he regards the psychology of denialโand also to get a glimpse of what we have in store for us this winter.

 From the early days of HIV/AIDS to the Covid-19 pandemic, Dr. Fauci has done his best.
 The man deserves all the praise in the world. https://bit.ly/3g0KiFM